Twitter bookmarks as voice-research infrastructure: how to study voice without flattening yours

 How a voice tool fits the voice-study workflow

 Bookmarks are an input layer.
 They feed your editorial intuition, not your draft pipeline.
-The output layer (drafts in your voice) is where the tool fits.
+The output layer (drafts in your style) is where the tool fits.

 If your bookmark folder is feeding into content-pillar selection or repurposing workflows, the voice-research framing is what keeps both of those from collapsing into template-driven sameness.